Lead field ECG

 • Electrodes: A complete 12-lead ECG configuration is used, with electrodes placed strategically on the surface of the torso block to capture both limb and precordial signals.

 • Stimulation: The simulation initiates two distinct planar wavefronts: first at the back-left-top corner of the upper block (propagating downward), followed by the front-right-bottom corner of the lower block after a set delay (propagating upward).
-The two waves converge toward the passive gap between the blocks.
+The two waves converge toward the passive tissue gap between the blocks.

+Angled and frontal view of the mesh with stimuli and electrode positions.
 This setup ensures a predictable voltage gradient, resulting in a clear deflection in the computed ECG.

 Input Parameters